 Select a dwarf in-game and run this tool to make them super fast.
-They will complete tasks instantly and never need to rest superdwarf add Give superspeed to selected creature.
+They will complete tasks instantly and never need to rest.

 Sets each action timer every tick to 1, effectively giving all actions such as work, movement, combat, etc. no cooldown.